ts-essentials/ts-essentials/CONTRIBUTING.md

 - use `yarn test:fix` to run `prettier` to reformat code

-- use `tsc` to make sure that there are no compilation errors
+- use `yarn test` to make sure that there are no compilation errors

 - use `yarn changeset` to create changelog with meaningful description as it will be visible in Releases, e.g.